Indiana Court Records

 In addition, the Indiana Judicial Branch allows access to court case information through its online case platform.
 Requesters may search by Case, Name, or Attorney.
 The platform also features a Court drop-down menu to restrict the search if the court that finalized the divorce is known.
 There is also the option of more blanket court selections if the specific court is unknown.

 Since the platform is for all kinds of cases, requesters have to limit the search to Family cases.
-However, note that the information available on the online case platform is limited, and full details are only available from the Office of the Clerk of Court in the county where the divorce took place.
+However, note that the information on the online case platform is limited, and complete details are only available from the Office of the Clerk of Court in the county where the divorce occurred.

 How Do I Seal My Divorce Records in Indiana?

-Sealing divorce records begin with filing a motion with the court that handled the case.
-The party filing to seal the records must prove that the need to seal the record is more important than the state’s open records practice.
+Sealing divorce records begins with filing a motion with the court that handled the case.
+The party filing to seal the records typically sets out to prove that the need to seal the record is more important than the state's open records practice.
 According to the Indiana statute on sealing records, a request must satisfy the following:

-- Revealing the record details could cause serious threat to the public interest
+- Revealing the record details could cause a serious threat to the public interest.

-- There is enough reason to keep the records sealed for a period of time
+- There is enough reason to keep the records sealed for a time.

 Records may not be sealed because one or both parties feel embarrassment or regret.
-Also, the requesting party must notify the other party and any other party the court directs, of the request to seal the records.
-The requesting party must also provide proof of the notice to the court, or present the court with reasons why the notice should be waived.
+The requesting party notifies the other party and any other party that the court directs of the request to seal the records.
+The requesting party may also provide proof of the notice to the court or present the court with reasons why the notice should be waived.

-To decide, the judge will hold a hearing to determine if the requester’s reason for sealing the records agrees with the state’s statute.
-All parties to the records must be allowed to testify at the hearing and submit written briefs.
+The judge will hold a hearing to determine if the requester's reason for sealing the records agrees with the state's statute.
+All parties to the records are generally allowed to testify at the hearing and submit written briefs.
 Depending on the testimonies presented at the hearing, the judge may deny the seal request, seal specific parts of the records, or seal the records entirely.

-The general public may not have access to sealed records, except by permission of the judge.
-However, sealed records may not remain sealed indefinitely as the statute specifies that all sealed records must be unsealed at the earliest possible time once the circumstances that required the sealing no longer exist.
+The general public may not have access to sealed records except with the judge's permission.
+However, sealed records may not remain sealed indefinitely; the statute specifies that all sealed records may be unsealed as soon as possible once the circumstances that required the sealing no longer exist.